 Depending on the length of your specific procedure, you may need local, regional, or general anesthesia.
 Most knee arthroscopy procedures take less than one hour.

+We proudly serve the greater Kansas City area.
 Call Northland Orthopedics & Sports Medicine, or book an appointment online today to learn more about knee scopes.